History of Go: Han, Wei, and Jin Dynasties

-Katsushika Ōi's (1800–1866) Operating on Guan Yu's Arm, color on silk.
+Katsushika Ōi's (1800–1866) Operating on Guan Yu's Arm, depicting Guan Yu playing weiqi while undergoing surgery.
+Color on silk.

 During this period, Weiqi, along with the dice game "Liubo," were collectively called "Bóyì" (博弈).
 These games spread among the upper classes.
 During the Western Han, the luck-based "Liubo" was more popular than Weiqi.
 But by the Eastern Han era (25–220 CE), Weiqi gradually gained more esteem as it was seen as analogous to military strategy.
 Ban Gu's Yì Zhǐ (The Essentials of Go) is considered the world's first specialized book on Weiqi.
 Ma Rong, in his Wéiqí Fù (Rhapsody on Weiqi), was the first to express the idea that "a board three chi square becomes a battlefield."

 Famous figures of the Eastern Han such as Cao Cao, Sun Ce, and Wang Can were all fond of Weiqi.
 The Romance of the Three Kingdoms, a classic Chinese novel, includes a well known story of Guan Yu playing Go while undergoing surgery for an arrow wound.

 Chinese archaeologists have discovered a broken piece of a pottery go board from the Western Han dynasty (206 BCE – 24 CE) in Shaanxi Province.
 This is the earliest discovery of an existing board unearthed in China.
 The board was found in the ruins of a watchtower at the tombs of Emperor Jingdi and Empress Wang Zhi of the Western Han dynasty.
 The broken fragment of the board measures 5.7 cm to 28.5 cm long, 17 cm to 19.7 cm wide and 3.6 cm thick.
 Li Gang, a research fellow with the Shaanxi Provincial Archaeological Research Institute, said that this board might have been made from a floor tile, and that it did not belong to the royal family since the carvings are too rough.
 Li said the board could have been made by the tomb guards who played go to pass the time.
 "That proves that go was being played not only by nobles, but also by ordinary people like tomb guards, more than 2,000 years ago", Li noted.

 In 1954 a complete Go board made out of stone was found in a tomb dating to the Eastern Han dynasty (25–220) in Wangdu County, Hebei Province.
 This board has a 17 × 17 grid, which confirms the statement by the 3rd century author Handan Chun in the Classic of Arts that Go was at this time played on a 17 × 17 grid:

 The go board has 17 lines along its length and breadth, making 289 points in all.
 The black and white stones each number 150.

 While Weiqi was popular with many groups during the Han, it was also criticized by Confucian authors and Han historians.
 Confucian moralists saw the game as a waste of time, as the pastime of gamblers and as a game that only distracted gentlemen from the proper Confucian arts like music, ritual and government duties.